ram6ler/packhorse/tools/input/columns.md

   print("xs dot ys: ${xs.dot(ys)}");
 ```

-### Statistics
+#### Statistics

 Several statistics are presented as properties of a numeric instance, including `sum`, `sumOfSquares`, `mean`, `variance`, `standardDeviation`, `meanAbsoluteDeviation`, `lowerQuartile`, `median`, `upperQuartile`, `interquartileRange`, `greatest`, `least`, `outliers`, `residuals`, `squaredResiduals` and `zScores`.

+### Categoric

+The `Categoric` class is a convenience wrapper for `List<String>` that represents a column of categoric or qualitative data.

 ### List behavior

-Numeric instances generally behave in similarly to lists, except:
+Column instances generally behave in similarly to lists, except:

 * Indices wrap.
 (This is important to take into account when, for example, dealing with data frames containing columns of different lengths.)
 For example: